GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/list/index.md

 layout: post
 title: "Lists do not contain only `<li>` elements and script supporting elements (`<script>` and `<template>`)"
 description: |
-  Learn how to make lists on your web page clear to screen reader users by avoiding child elements that don't belong in lists.
+  Learn how to make lists on your web page clear to assistive technology users by avoiding child elements that don't belong in lists.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse:
   - list
 ---

-Screen readers depend on lists being structured properly to keep users informed of content within the lists.
+Screen readers and other assistive technologies depend on lists being structured properly to keep users informed of content within the lists.
 The only content lists should contain should be within `<li>` elements.
 They can also contain script supporting elements (`<script>` and `<template>`).